 Saint Mary’s College is a great place to complete “Pre-Health Professions” courses in order to prepare for admission into any number of Graduate Health Professions programs.
 The strength of the Saint Mary’s liberal arts curriculum and the rigor of the science courses taught by Saint Mary’s faculty are ideal for preparing students to study in a graduate health professions discipline following college.
 Whether a student desires to pursue study in Human Medicine, Veterinary Medicine, Dentistry, Physical Therapy, Optometry, Occupational Therapy, Pharmacy, Physician Assistant Studies, Public Health, or a less popular field, Saint Mary’s can help guide the student in curricular planning in order to complete prerequisite courses for application to these health-related programs.
-Every student will have an assigned advisor for course selection throughout her College career, and she can also consult with Dr. Versagli, Pre-Health Professions Advisor.
+Every student will have an assigned advisor for course selection throughout her College career, and students can also consult with Dr. Versagli, Pre-Health Professions Advisor.

 Students can enter a Health Professions Graduate program from a completed major in any discipline at Saint Mary’s College.
 The most popular major is biology followed by chemistry/biochemistry, but students have also gone on to these programs from majors in music and psychology.
 Regardless of major, students should strive for a cumulative GPA of 3.5 or better with science grades of 3.6 or better to be competitive.

-All graduate health professions programs require an admission test in spring of the junior year or fall of the senior year if a student desires to enter the program immediately following graduation from college.
-These include but are not limited to the MCAT for medical school, DAT for dental school, VCAT or GRE for vet school, OAT for optometry, and GRE for most of the others.
+All graduate health professions programs require an admission test in the spring of the junior year or fall of the senior year if a student desires to enter the program immediately following graduation from college.
+These include but are not limited to the MCAT for medical school, DAT for dental school, or GRE for vet school, OAT for optometry, and GRE for most of the others.